iterate-ch/docs/mountainduck/support.md

 `````{tabs}
 ````{group-tab} macOS

 Log output can be found in the `mountainduck.log` file in`~/Library/Logs/Mountain Duck`.
 You can easily reach this file in _Console.app_ (Open from `/Applications/Utilities`) under `Reports → Log Reports → mountainduck.log`.
-You can also reveal the file by clicking on the _Show_ button within the Mountain Duck preferences _Connection_ tab.
+Select _Show_ in _Mountain Duck → Preferences → Connection_ to reveal the log file.

 ````
 ````{group-tab} Windows

 Log output can be found in the `mountainduck.log` file in `%AppData%\cyberduck`.
-You can also reveal the file by clicking on the *Show* button within the Mountain Duck *Preferences Connection* tab.
-The file is named *mountainduck.log*.
+Select _Show_ in _Mountain Duck → Preferences → Connection_ to reveal the log file named *mountainduck.log*.

 ````
 `````

 #### Debug Log

-To enable debug logging tick the corresponding checkmark in the Mountain Duck *Preferences Connection* tab.
-You can reach the logging output by clicking on the *Show* button within the same Mountain Duck *Preferences* section.
-The file is called *mountainduck.log*.
+To enable verbose log output select _Enable debug log_ in _Mountain Duck → Preferences → Connection_.

 #### Error Log

 An error log is a record of critical errors that occur during the operation of the application or server.
 It can be a useful tool for troubleshooting.

-It can be reached by clicking on the Show button within the Mountain Duck *Preferences Connection* tab.
+It can be reached by clicking on the Show button within _Mountain Duck → Preferences → Connection_.
 The file is named *mountainduck.error*.

 ### Feature Request